HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Conclusion

 In this paper, we present a high-fidelity lane scene generative framework (HG-Lane).
-It can synthesize realistic adverse-weather and lighting scenes while preserving lane semantics, without the need for re-annotation and fine-tuning.
+It can synthesize realistic adverse-weather and lighting scenes while preserving lane semantics, without the need for re-annotation or fine-tuning.
 Based on the images generated by our framework, we construct a new benchmark that includes 6 categories (normal, snow, rain, fog, night, dusk), consisting of 30,000 images.
 The experimental results show that our method effectively improves the performance of detection models.
-Using the SOTA model CLRNet, the overall mF1 on our benchmark increased by 20.87\%.
+With the SOTA model CLRNet, the overall mF1 on our benchmark increased by 20.87\%.
 The F1@50 for the overall, normal, snow, rain, fog, night, and dusk categories increased by 19.75\%, 8.63\%, 38.8\%, 14.96\%, 26.84\%, 21.5\%, and 12.04\%.
 We also provide the F1@50 scores on various baselines, which show excellent performance.
 Additionally, ablation studies confirm the soundness of our design; comparisons with multiple generative models demonstrate its superiority in preserving label semantics and photorealism; tests on real-world datasets verify its generalization capability; and benchmarking against the suppression module highlights its advantages in tackling the same task.

-\textbf{Future Work:}HG-Lane is designed to preserve lane annotations during generation, which may inevitably introduce some location bias.
-In the future, we plan to explore strategies to mitigate effect while maintaining label consistency.
+\textbf{Future Work:} HG-Lane is designed to preserve lane annotations during generation, which may inevitably introduce some location bias.
+In the future, we will explore strategies to mitigate this effect while maintaining label consistency.